 A guide to optimal cancer nutrition for people with cancer, carers and health professionals

-What is The CanEAT pathway and how can it help?
+What is The CanEAT pathway?

 - A basic one-stop-shop guide that links you with reliable nutrition and cancer information, resources and tools such as websites, fact sheets, booklets, podcasts, self-management strategies and other practical information

 - Assisting and supporting health professionals to deliver great nutrition care